 Sessions are based on an audio, visual or written prompt which develops comprehension and understanding ("reception") with an emphasis on improving and developing vocabulary, structures and usages.

-Prior to each session, students produce a short piece of writing and the session which follows discusses the explicit and implicit meanings of the prompt, thereby developing "production" of both writing and speaking.
-Writing is critical for two reasons : it is the hardest of the language skills and as a result, needs and weaknesses, which might be masked in speech, are evident.
+Prior to each session, students recieve a short text (written audio, video) sent by email as links or pdfs to review, and they may also produce a short piece of writing.
+The session which follows discusses the explicit and implicit meanings of the prompt, thereby developing "production" of both writing and speaking.

-Grammar, vocabulary and examination practice excersises are set according to the needs which emerge through the productive practice above.
-These, and the prompts, are sent by email as links or pdfs prior to each session.
+Grammar, vocabulary and examination practice exercises are set according to needs which emerge through the productive practice above.
+These are also sent by email as links or pdfs prior to the session.

 Modalities